Michael Klukowski

-Michael Władysław Klukowski (/pl/; born 27 May 1981) is a soccer player who played as a left-back.
-Born in Poland, he made 36 appearances for the Canada national team.
+Michael Władysław Klukowski (/pl/; born 27 May 1981) is a former soccer player who played as a left-back and made 36 appearances for the Canada national team.

 Club career

 Klukowski was born in Amstetten, Austria.
-He began his career in Canada playing for the Oshawa Kicks and Scarborough Azzurri-Blues, before travelling across the Atlantic to link up with Dijon FCO in 1999.
-A move to Tourcoing FC followed the next year before his performances caught the attentions of Ligue 1 outfit Lille OSC whom he joined in 2001.
-He only played for their reserves team however so his time at the Stade Grimonprez-Jooris was equally fleeting though but he finally found his feet at La Louvière, making 72 league appearances over the next two-and-a-half seasons and growing in stature.
-While at La Louvière he helped them win the 2002–03 Belgian Cup.
+He began his career in Canada playing for the Oshawa Kicks and Scarborough Azzurri-Blues, before travelling across the Atlantic to join Dijon FCO in 1999.
+A move to Tourcoing FC followed the next year before his performances caught the attention of Ligue 1 outfit Lille OSC, whom he joined in 2001.
+He only played for their reserve team, however, so his time at the Stade Grimonprez-Jooris was equally brief.
+He finally found his feet at La Louvière, making 72 league appearances over the next two-and-a-half seasons.
+While at La Louvière, he helped them win the 2002–03 Belgian Cup.

 Club Brugge

-At La Louvière, Klukowski attracted interest from Club Brugge who signed him in a deal thought to be worth €900,000 during the winter break in January 2005.
-He initially had to bide his time at the Jan Breydel Stadium but did make six appearances towards the end of the campaign as Club Brugge sealed the title.
+At La Louvière, Klukowski attracted interest from Club Brugge, who signed him in a deal thought to be worth €900,000 during the winter break in January 2005.
+He initially had to bide his time at the Jan Breydel Stadium, but did make six appearances towards the end of the campaign as Club Brugge sealed the title.
 Klukowski was the number one left back for five seasons with Brugge.
 He replaced Peter Van Der Heyden, who suffered a knee injury, during the last season with Trond Sollied.
-Klukowski left Brugge with 178 official games including 26 European appearances and two Belgian Supercup Final appearances.
+Klukowski left Brugge with 178 official games, including 26 European appearances and two Belgian Supercup Final appearances.

 Ankaragücü

-In mid-August 2010 Klukowski moved to Süper Lig club Ankaragücü for an estimated value of €750,000 while signing a three-year deal.
+In mid-August 2010, Klukowski moved to Süper Lig club Ankaragücü for an estimated value of €750,000 while signing a three-year deal.
 He made his debut for the club in a 1–1 home draw against Kayserispor on 27 August 2010.
 Klukowski scored his first goal in Turkey on 4 December 2010 in a 1–1 home draw against Sivasspor, scoring the opening goal in the 11th minute at the Ankara 19 Mayıs Stadium until Erman Kılıç tied it up with a goal in the 56th.
-In early April 2011 it was announced that Klukowski was leaving Ankaragücü over unpaid wages.
-The club was in the news earlier that year when former England international Darius Vassell was kicked out of his hotel room because the club failed to pay for his accommodation.
+In early April 2011, it was announced that Klukowski was leaving Ankaragücü over unpaid wages.
+The club was in the news earlier that year when former England international Darius Vassell was removed from his hotel room because the club failed to pay for his accommodation.

 Manisaspor

-In early June prior to the 2011 CONCACAF Gold Cup it was announced that Klukowski had signed for Manisaspor for the upcoming season.
-Canadian international Josh Simpson Manisaspor's leading goal scorer from the 2010–11 season played a major factor in Klukowski's decision to sign with the Western Turkish club.
+In early June prior to the 2011 CONCACAF Gold Cup, it was announced that Klukowski had signed for Manisaspor for the upcoming season.
+Canadian international Josh Simpson, Manisaspor's leading goal scorer from the 2010–11 season, played a major factor in Klukowski's decision to sign with the Western Turkish club.
 Klukowski made his debut for Manisaspor on 10 September in a 1–1 draw against Trabzonspor.

 APOEL

 On 20 July 2012, Klukowski signed a two-year contract with Cypriot side APOEL.
-At the end of the season he was crowned champion after winning the 2012–13 Cypriot First Division with APOEL.
+At the end of the season, he was crowned champion after winning the 2012–13 Cypriot First Division with APOEL.